How are uterine fibroids treated?

 “The procedure takes a couple of hours depending on the size, location and number of fibroids.
 Patients can expect to spend half a day in the hospital but will not need to spend the night.
 Patients typically experience minimal discomfort after the procedure, a return to work in 5 to 7 days and long-term satisfaction and relief,” says Dr. Marie Forgie, an OB-GYN physician at Aurora Health Care.

-About 50% of people with a uterus may develop fibroids at some point in their lives.
+About 50% of women may develop fibroids at some point in their lives.
 Some may not be impacted by the benign, muscular tumors, but others can experience symptoms such as:

 Dr. Forgie says becoming pregnant is possible after the procedure, however, there is not enough clinical data to recommend it as a treatment option for people seeking future pregnancy and they may need to consider other options.
 Acessa does serve as an alternative to more commonly practiced surgical treatments of fibroids, such as a myomectomy or hysterectomy.